Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Craft Clothing Co. operates in a market with imperfect competition.
 The firm has a fixed cost of $40

-Cost Structures in Monopolistic Competition
+Cost Structures in Organic Juice Co.

 Elasticity and Marginal Revenue in Monopoly Pricing